1Cyan/worktable/FoF-halos.md

 in the config file.

 # Customization
-You can also change the following parameters of FoF:
+You can also change the following parameters of FoF in the config file:

     FoFLinkParam 0.2  #fof linking length in unit of average particle separation FoFSizeMin 20  #minimum number of particles in halo